MREO Investors Have Opportunity to Lead Mereo BioPharma Group plc Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

 NEW YORK, Feb.
-7, 2026 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of American Depositary Shares ("ADS") of Mereo BioPharma Group plc (NASDAQ: MREO) between June 5, 2023, and December 26, 2025.
+11, 2026 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces a class action lawsuit on behalf of purchasers of American Depositary Shares ("ADS") of Mereo BioPharma Group plc (NASDAQ: MREO) between June 5, 2023 and December 26, 2025.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 6, 2026 in the securities class action first filed by the Firm.
+If you wish to serve as lead plaintiff, you must move the Court no later than April 6, 2026.

-So What: If you purchased Mereo BioPharma Group securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So What: If you purchased Mereo ADSs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved, at that time, the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.

+Details of the case: According to the lawsuit, defendants provided investors with material information concerning their expected results for the Phase 3 Orbit and COSMIC studies for setrusumab in Osteogenesis Imperfecta (OI).
+Defendants' statements included, among other things, confidence in setrusumab's ability to ultimately reduce the annualized fracture rates of the tested patients and in the study itself to put setrusumab in an opportunity to succeed in reaching statistical significance of this key endpoint.

-Details of the case: According to the lawsuit, defendants made false and/or misleading statements and/or concealed material adverse facts concerning the true state of the Phase 3 ORBIT and COSMIC programs; neither of which hit its primary endpoints of reducing annualized clinical fracture rate compared to the placebo or bisphosphonate control groups, respectively.
+The defendants, the lawsuit claims, provided these positive statements to investors while, at the same time, disseminating false and materially misleading statements and/or concealing material adverse facts concerning the true state of the Phase 3 ORBIT and COSMIC programs; neither of which hit their primary endpoints of reducing annualized clinical fracture rate compared to the placebo or bisphosphonate control groups, respectively.
+Such statements absent these material facts caused investors to purchase Mereo's ADSs at artificially inflated prices.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.